khalidsaifullaah/OOP-Workshop-on-Java/README.md

 # OOP-Workshop-on-Java
-This repository contains the codes and assignments submitted by the students participated in OOP Workshop presented by [UIU App Forum](https://appf.uiu.ac.bd/) and instructed by me.
+This repository contains the codes and assignments submitted by the students participated in OOP Workshop presented by [UIU App Forum](https://appf.uiu.ac.bd/).

 # Helpful Materials: